priya-ts7/SQL/README.md

 # SQL

 This repository comprises a set of SQL exercises implemented in the MySQL database.
 The database used here is the 'Sample Employees Database'.
-That can be found [here](https://dev.mysql.com/doc/employee/en/).
+The database can be found [here](https://dev.mysql.com/doc/employee/en/).

 The following is the description of the files in the repository: